To the Moon and Back (Savage Garden song)

-"To the Moon and Back" is a song by Australian pop duo Savage Garden.
-It was released in Australia on 4 November 1996 as the second single from their self-titled 1997 album.
-It was the follow up to their hit "I Want You".
-It won the 1997 ARIA Music Award for Song of the Year.
+"To the Moon and Back" is a song by Australian pop duo Savage Garden, released in Australia on 4 November 1996 as the second single from their self-titled 1997 album.
+It was the follow-up to their first hit "I Want You" and won the 1997 ARIA Music Award for Song of the Year.
 The song became the band's first number-one single in their native country, reached number three on the UK Singles Chart, and peaked at number 24 on the US Billboard Hot 100.

 Background

 In an interview with Apple Music about their debut album, singer Darren Hayes explained the origins of the song.

 Release and chart performances

-After the international success of their debut single, "I Want You", there were high expectations for the song as its follow-up.
-During the song's first charting in the US after its release there in July 1997, the song entered the top 40 of the Billboard Hot 100 for only one week, peaking at number 37 the final week of August 1997.
-In the United Kingdom, the single was originally released in September 1997, and there it failed to chart in the top 40, stalling at number 55 for one week.
+After the success of their debut single, "I Want You", there were high expectations for the song as its follow-up.
+In Australia, it became the duo's first number-one single.
+In July 1997, following the song's release in the United States, the song entered the top 40 of the Billboard Hot 100 for only one week, peaking at number 37 the final week of August 1997.
+In the United Kingdom, the single was originally released in September 1997 but failed to chart within the top 40, stalling at number 55 for one week.

-Subsequently, "Truly Madly Deeply" became an international hit, reaching number one on several music charts, including the Billboard Hot 100 and the Adult Contemporary charts, where it broke the record as the longest-running single to that time on the Adult Contemporary charts.
+Subsequently, "Truly Madly Deeply" became an international hit, reaching number one on several music charts, including the Billboard Hot 100 and Adult Contemporary charts.
 While the song did not initially experience success in the US, the success of "Truly Madly Deeply" inspired Savage Garden and Columbia Records to remix "To the Moon and Back" in 1998 and release it again.
 In the wake of such success, the band decided the song had greater potential to become a hit than its first chartings had borne out, and so instead of mining a fourth single from the album as they had for the Australian market, they decided to mix a shorter edit of "To the Moon and Back" and re-release it internationally in 1998.
 This time the song peaked at number 24 in the US.
 In the UK, the single debuted at number three, becoming Savage Garden's biggest hit in the country.
 This prompted the re-release of their debut single, remixed as "I Want You '98".